Recruitment Integration In Dash SaaS - WorkDo.io

 How to Install the Add-On?

-To Set Up the Recruitment Add-On, you can follow this link: Setup Add-On.
+To Set Up the Recruitment Management Add-On, you can follow this link: Setup Add-On

-• After purchasing and installing this Add-On, go to the sidebar and search for the Recruitment Add-On.
+• After purchasing and installing, navigate to the sidebar and search for the Recruitment Management Dashboard.

-• The Recruitment Dashboard provides a complete overview of your hiring activities.
-At the top, you’ll find a Career Page Link option to copy your career page URL for sharing.
+• The Recruitment Dashboard gives you a complete overview of your hiring activities at a glance.
+At the top, you will find a Career Page Link button that lets you copy the link to your public careers page and share it with potential candidates.

 recruitment